 There is one word that sums up what is special about skiing in Austria and, most unfortunately, it is untranslatable.
 That word is "gemutlichkeit".
-It sums up the sense of fun, friendliness and frivolity you will encounter when skiing in Austrian.
+It sums up the sense of fun, friendliness and frivolity you will encounter when skiing in Austria.

 The Austrian Alps have a great sense of skiing tradition.
 It was in St Anton, for example, that the world's first ski school was founded at the beginning of the last century and also in St Anton that the first Arlberg Kandahar downhill races were held in the 1920s.
 (Already then, a British skier called Arnold Lunn was helping to organise them, which just goes to show how far back the winter sports links between our countries go.)